pgpkg/pgpkg/docs/pages/manual.md

 are unlikely to create migration script merge conflicts.

-In the event that two schema changes are made by different teams and then merged, there is little chance that they will be dependent on one another, which means they can be added to `@migration.pgpkg` in any order.
+In the event that two schema changes are made by different teams and then merged, there is little chance that they will be dependent on one another, which means they can be added to `pgpkg.toml` in any order.
 Conflicts will only arise if teams create identical filenames.

 ## Tests